Learning About Diamonds: The Ultimate Resource

 • Scale: Flawless (FL) to Included (I1, I2, I3).

-• What to Know: Aim for a diamond that appears clean to the naked eye (VS1-VS2 or SI1-SI2).
+• What to Know: Aim for a diamond that has minimal inclusions and certainly none visible to the naked eye (VS1-VS2 or SI1-SI2).

 4cs